-5909 West 3rd St. WEBSTER 1-1371
+LOS ANGELES 90036 NEW YORK 10017 30 East 42nd St. 5909 West 3rd St. WEBSTER 1-1371

-LOS ANGELES 90036 SAN FRANCISCO 94108 425 Bush Street EXBROOK 2-4073
+SAN FRANCISCO 94108 425 Bush Street EXBROOK 2-4073

-POSTMASTER: Mail notices of address corrections to: THE ELKS MAGAZINE, Circulation Dept., 425 W. Diversey Parkway, Chicago, III., 60614

-MEMBERS: Changes of address should be made through your lodge Secretary.
+POSTMASTER: Mail notices of address corrections to: THE ELKS MAGAZINE, Circulation Dept., 425 W. Diversey Parkway, Chicago, Ill., 60614 MEMBERS: Changes of address should be made through your lodge Secretary.
 Give him advance notice of at least 30 days.
 Remember that the day you write, your next copy is already in the mails.
 Before you move, file your new address at the post office to have mail forwarded.
 In writing us regarding an address change, please give: Full name, lodge number, membership number, address to which copy is being mailed, and complete new address.
 Attach label from recent issue if available.
 Please show ZIP Code numbers in both old and new addresses.

-FIRE ELKS MAGAZINE, Volume 47, No. 8, January 1969.
-Published monthly at 425 W. Diversey Pkwy., Chicago, Ill., 60014, by the Benevolent and Protective Order of Elks of the United States of America.
-Second class postage paid at Chicago, Ill., and at additional mailing office.
+The ELKS MAGAZINE, Volume 47, No. 8, January 1969, Published monthly at 425 W. Diversey Pkwy., Chicago, II., 66614, by the Benevolent and Protective Order of Elks of the United States of America.
+Second class postake paid at Chicago, III., and at additional mailing office.
 Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized May 20, 1922.
 Printed in Dayton, Ohio, U.S.A.
 Single copy price, 20 cents.
-Subscription price in the United States and its Possessions, for Elks \$1.00 a year, for non-Elks, \$2.00 a year; for Canadian postage, add 50 cents a year; for foreign postage, add \$1.00 a year.
+Subscription price in the United States and its Possessions, for Elks \$1.00 a year. for non-Elks, \$2.00 a year; for Canadian postage, add 50 cents a year; for foreign postage, add \$1.00 a year.
 Subscriptions are payable in advance.
-Manuscripts must be typewritten and accompanied by sufficient postage for their return via first class mail.
-They will be handled with care but this magazine assumes no responsibility for their safety.

-Copyright, 1968, by the Benevolent and Protective Order of Elks of the United States of America
+Manuscripts must be typewritten and accompanied by sufficient postage for their safety.
+Convicti, 1968, bu the Descention of the States and the United States of responsibility for their safety.
+Convicti, 1968, bu the Descention of the States of the United States are provided.
+Copyright, 1968, by the Benevolent and Protective Order of Elks of the United States of America in de